daparthi001/QuantumVestAI_App_Source_Code/README.md

 unset (the default) will cause the services to fall back to generated demo data even if the API key is provided.

+For Kubernetes deployments, edit `ci-cd/k8s/api-deployment.yaml` and add `ENABLE_REAL_DATA=true` to the API container's environment variables so the service fetches live data.

 ## Database Setup

 The API uses asynchronous SQLAlchemy connections.
 Before running the server you must